 The Origins of Toasting

-You were meant to touch your glass to the host’s glass hard enough to slosh some liquid from glass to glass.
-The idea that both glasses would then be tainted would probably keep a host from poisoning his or her guests.
+You were meant to touch your glass to the host’s glass hard enough to slosh some liquid from your drink into theirs.
+Both glasses would then be tainted, which would probably discourage a host from poisoning their guests.